-Green Bell Pepper: WATCHLIST Current conditions still call for stable supply this week out of Michigan, the Carolinas and West Coast as we get into the last summer regions of the season.
+Green Bell Pepper: WATCHLIST Markets are firming as supply gets tighter out of Michigan; in the Carolinas, growers re-assessing the impacts form Helene but expect major losses.
+West Coast supply remains stable.
 Good supply on choice peppers with larger sizes drawing a premium.
-Overall quality is good.
+The overall quality is good.